Price Of Minnie Van Service Also Increases At Walt Disney World

 It’s a great alternative and additional option to the Walt Disney World transportation system when the boats, buses, and monorails are just overcome with other guests.
 Unfortunately, all good things must have a speedbump, and that is what the Minnie Vans developed this weekend.

-As reported by WDW Magic, on Sunday, Feb.
-11, 2018, Minnie Van service saw an increase in price for those wanting to get a quick ride around property.
+As reported by WDW Magic, on Sunday, February 11, 2018, Minnie Van service saw an increase in price for those wanting to get a quick ride around the property.

 Since its debut, Minnie Van service could be used for $20 per ride, but now, it is going to cost a little bit more.
 As of Sunday, the price of the service has gone up to $25 for those wanting to use it for rides to the parks, Disney Springs, or to select resorts.